 Staff Profile: Katie Henningsen

-Katie is the Archivist and Digital Collections Coordinator at the University of Puget Sound.
+Katie is the Archivist and Special Collections Librarian at the University of Puget Sound.
 She provides support to faculty, students, and staff interested in using primary sources.
 Katie collects, preserves, and makes available the university’s rare and unique collections.

 - BA, History, Westmont College

 - MPhil, Reformation and Enlightenment Studies, Trinity College Dublin

 - MSLIS, Rare Books and Special Collections, Palmer School, Long Island University